Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 • pinch of red pepper flakes, optional

-• 3 Tablespoons gluten free flour or all-purpose flour (dish will not be GF if using AP flour)
+• 3 Tablespoons gluten free flour, or AP flour if not GF

 • 2 bay leaves